kimcheese33/Credit_Risk_Analysis/README.md

 - Easy Ensemble AdaBoost: This model yielded an accuracy score of 93.17%.
 The precision for the minority class was 0.09 and 1.00 for the majority class.
 The recall for the minority class was 0.92 and 0.94 for the majority class.

 <img src="https://github.com/kimcheese33/Credit_Risk_Analysis/blob/main/images/AdaBoost.png" />

+## Summary

+The precision for the majority class for all models was high at 1.0.
+However, the precision for all the models for the minority class was very low with the ensemble learners performing slightly better.
+The low precision for the minority class indicates that there is unreliable positive classification across the board.
+The recall for the majority and minority classes were more varied across the models.
+The recall score for the minority class was the highest for the AdaBoost model at 0.92 and lowest for the Cluster Centroids and SMOTE models at 0.68.
+A lower recall score indicates a large number of false negatives.
+The model I recommend would be the Easy Ensemble AdaBoost model, because it had the highest recall, precision, and accuracy score.